Special offer

 A Quality Manager ensures that an organisation’s products and services meet internal and external standards, function effectively and meet the customer’s requirements.
 Quality Managers are involved in designing and implementing these standards across various parts of the business.
 They also create quality management systems, monitor company-wide performance and compliance and report on their findings.

 Quality Managers work across all industries from manufacturing and health to finance and aviation.
-They collaborate frequently with external and internal stakeholders and regulatory bodies.
+They collaborate frequently with external and internal collaborators and regulatory bodies.
 They sometimes provide training to their colleagues.

 Quality Manager skills and qualifications